Join the LadVen OS testing programRequest a demo

 Good task comment:

 I cannot close the task: the system asks for the final file.
-I attached the current version in a comment and ask the reporter to verify and confirm closing.
+I attached the current version in a comment and ask the requester to verify and confirm closing.

 Poor practice: